dberthene1001/UCSD_Bootcamp_Projects/README.md

 The playbook implements the following tasks:

--The Playbook first installs docker.io
+-The playbook first installs docker.io

 -Next, install python3-pip

 -Installs Docker python Module

 -Increases Memory for Elk

 -Lastly, it downloads and launches the Elk Continer and publishes ports 5601, 9200, and 5044.

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.